OmerAttias/Perspective-warping/README.md

 ## Quick review :man_cartwheeling:

-- The main goal for this project is to get to know the augmented reality world.
+- The main goal for this project is to have an Initial introduction with the basics of the augmented reality world.

 -  The mission was to take a random image and implement it on a video which contain another image.
 The new implemented image should "behave" in identical dynamic perspective ratio to the original one for the entier video.

-- For the explanation let's call the original image "target image" and for the new image "Template image".
+- For the explanation let's call the original image "target image" and to the implemented desire image "Template image".

   - Target image: